Whitney Nic James

 July 28, 2020 by Whitney Leave a Comment

 Before the pandemic, my husband and I discussed refreshing our home.
 We knew we didn’t want to do anything drastic like paint the walls, yet we were sure it was time to make some changes.
-Once the pandemic hit and we found ourselves spending much more time at home, we put our plans in motion.
+Once the pandemic hit and we spent much more time at home, we put our plans in motion.
 Little by little, room by room, we began checking off tasks on our “home projects” to-do list.

 If you’re looking for ways to refresh your home this season, here are five simple things you can do: